netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 This page will guide you through creating a passive journal centralization setup using self-signed certificates for encryption and authorization.

+Once you centralize your infrastructure logs to a server, Netdata will automatically detects all the logs from all servers and organize them in sources.
+With the setup described in this document, Netdata will automatically name all remote sources using the names of the clients, as they are described at their certificates.

 A _passive_ journal server waits for clients to push their metrics to it, so in this setup we will:

 1. configure a certificates authority and issue self-signed certificates for your servers.